nconsigny/vanadium/apps/test/README.md

    cargo run -- --hid
    ```

-If you want to run the V-app natively, use:
+If you want to run the V-app natively, after building it for the native target, use:

    ```sh
    cargo run -- --native